sgoeschl/presentations/testbusters/evil-performance-testing/slides/evil-performance-testing.md

 ## Was Path-E-Tech Management Lying About GRUNTMASTER 7000?!

-^ You addressing the elephant in the room - was Path-E-Tech Management  lying?
+^ You are addressing the elephant in the room - was Path-E-Tech Management  lying?

 ---